Question: How important is the integrity of a tailings dam to the successful operation of a mine?

-Question: how important is the integrity of a tailings dam to the successful operation of a mine?
-Very important; so much so that in some jurisdictions regulators may soon be stipulating that mining companies must have third party independent review boards or third party audits done on their tailings dams.
-The feeling is that although a team of capable engineers may be doing the dam design, there is still a need for some outside oversight.
+Tailings dam stability is so important that in some jurisdictions regulators may be requiring that mining companies have third party independent review boards or third party audits done on their tailings dams.
+The feeling is that, although a reputable consultant may be doing the dam design, there is still a need for some outside oversight.

 Next question is how important is the integrity of the resource and reserve estimate to the successful operation of a mine?

-Possibly companies don’t prepare their own in-house resource estimates due to the specialization needed in modelling and geostatistics, and the knowledge needed to use today’s block modeling software.
-Maybe they feel doing their own internal resource estimate is a waste of time since an independent QP will be preparing an estimate for them anyway.
+Possibly companies don’t prepare their own resource estimates due to the specialization needed in modelling and geostatistics.
+Maybe its due to the skills needed to operate block modeling software.
+Maybe the companies feel that doing their own internal resource estimate is a waste of time since an independent QP will be doing the work anyway.

-Just because someone meets the requirements to be a Competent Person or a Qualified Person does not automatically mean that they are competent or qualified.
-Geological modeling is not an exact science and will be partly based on the person’s experience and what they have seen in the past.
+Just because someone meets the requirements to be a Competent Person or a Qualified Person does not automatically mean they are competent or qualified.
+Geological modeling is not an exact science and will be based on their personal experience.